Xxathyx/MediaPlayer/README.md

 then download and place https://github.com/Xxathyx/MediaPlayer-server jar archive, somewhere in your server, most likely in a folder in which the program could write and read informations, so make sure to put in a folder only with write-execute permissions.

-Then make it run everytime on web-server startup by creating a service file such as
+Then make it run everytime on web-server startup by creating a service file (mediaplater.service) such as

 ```
 [Unit]